wp-plugins/constant-contact-api/readme.txt

 == Screenshots ==
 1. The administration screen is the landing page for all the functionality of the plugin.
-2. Form Designer - New to 2.0, this bad boy is a custom form designer built right into WordPress.
+2. Form Designer - custom form designer built right into the plugin
-3. An example of a form you can create with the custom form designer.
-4. Add users to your registration process
-5. View campaign details on the Campaigns screen
+3. View campaign details on the Campaigns screen
-6. Example events widget display on the default WordPress theme, twentyten
-7. Event widget configuration
-8. A view of Constant Analytics - there are many delicious-looking graphs and charts
+4. Edit Contacts inside the plugin
+5. Update list names
+6. Embed Events inline and view EventSpot event details

 == Frequently Asked Questions ==

+= The plugin Requires PHP 5.3 =
+__Version 3.x changes requirements for your server.
+If you upgrade and the upgrade doesn't work for you, you can downgrade to the previous version of the plugin.__

+Why?
+Because [Constant Contact's official code](https://github.com/constantcontact/php-sdk) requires PHP 5.3.

+Ask your host about upgrading your server to 5.3.
+If they say no, chances are you should find a new host; 5.3 has long been available.

 = Do I need a Constant Contact account for this plugin? = This plugin requires a <a href="http://wordpress.constantcontact.com/index.jsp" rel="nofollow" title="Sign up for Constant Contact">Constant Contact account</a>.